 Billing

-After the free credits expire, pricing for students can be estimated using Google’s price calculator.
-Billing will be calculated using the previous month’s usage.
+After the free credits expire, billing for additional usage can be estimated using Google’s price calculator.

 Sensitive Data Compliance